-The role of the capital markets is key for the allocation of financial resources through the modern economies and therefore to enable a stronger growth and the long term development of the European economies.
+The role of the capital markets is key for the allocation of financial resources throughout modern economies and therefore to enable stronger growth and the long-term development of the European economies.

-Over the last few years, and namely after the world financial crisis after 2007 (that deeply affected the banking system in many countries), the authorities in Europe have put the capital markets efficiency at the center of their priorities, especially with the launch and implementation of the Capital Markets Union (CMU), a priority within the agenda of the EU Commission.
+Over the last few years and especially after the world financial crisis of 2007, which significantly affected the banking system in many countries, European authorities have placed the efficiency of capital markets at the centre of their priorities.
+This is demonstrated by the launch and implementation of the Capital Markets Union (CMU), a priority within the agenda of the EU Commission.

-As such, the EFFAS Capital Markets Commission (CMC) is stablished with the following Mission Statement:
+As such, the EFFAS Capital Markets Commission (CMC) is established with the following Mission Statement of:

 - Promoting the role and visibility of EFFAS at the European and international level concerning capital markets issues

-- Monitoring the situation and the evolution of capital markets in Europe, specially the path towards CMU
+- Monitoring the situation and the evolution of capital markets in Europe, especially the path towards CMU

 - Proposing to the EMC the organization of regular events about these subjects

-- Promoting discussions and brainstorming amongst the NMS about these issues or gathering and putting together the professionals' views regarding the priorities for the development of CMU and of capital markets in general
+- Promoting discussions and brainstorming amongst the National Member Societies about these issues or gathering and putting together the professionals' views regarding the priorities for the development of CMU and of capital markets in general.